Very popular in Vietnam, do chua is a condiment made of carrots and daikon radishes that is both sweet and tangy.

 - Place the carrots and daikon in a bowl with the salt and sugar.

-- Transfer to a glass jar, in small batches, compressing the vegetables each time with your hand or with a pestle.
+- Transfer to the jars, in small batches, compressing the vegetables each time with your hand or with a tamper.
 The liquid produced should submerge the vegetables.

-- To prevent the vegetable pieces from rising to the surface, use a glass weight.
+- To prevent the vegetable pieces from rising to the surface, use a fermentation weight.